InabaByakko/SSPlayerForRPGMV/README_EN.md

 ### Incorporating in your project

-1. Press "Download ZIP" button at right of this page to download latest archive.
+1. Press "Clone or download" -> "Download ZIP" button at upper right of this page to download latest archive.
 1. Extract the ZIP file, the SSPlayerForRPGMV.js in it, you put to your game project of "js/plugins" folder.
 1. Install "SSPlayerForRPGMV" from "plug-in management" dialog of the editor.